 The new Regulations amends the General Food Law Regulation to ensure that the Authority carries out its activities with a high level of transparency.

 As a result, EFSA shall make public, without delay: agendas and minutes of the Scientific Committee and the Scientific Panels; scientific opinions and the information on which they are based; declarations of interest by members; results of its scientific studies; the annual report of its activities; and requests from the European Parliament, the Commission or a Member State for scientific opinions which have been refused or modified and the justifications for the refusal or modification.
-EFSA will also shows its commitment to openness and transparency by proactively seeking stakeholders’ input and opening meetings of its Scientific Committee and Panels to observers.
+EFSA will also show its commitment to openness and transparency by proactively seeking stakeholders’ input and opening meetings of its Scientific Committee and Panels to observers.

-However, EFSA documents which are not publicly available can only be accessed upon request to the Executive Director.
+However, EFSA documents that are not publicly available can only be accessed upon request to the Executive Director.
 The applicant must specify a request in a sufficiently precise manner to enable EFSA to identify the requested document(s).
 EFSA may refuse access to documents for various reasons, such as when disclosure of that information might seriously harm the commercial and financial interests of the applicant.
 EFSA could also consider that there is no overriding public interest justifying disclosure or that access was not necessary to verify the scientific risks assessment carried out.

 Openness and transparency rules guarantee legal certainty for any food business operator willing to place new innovative products on the EU market.